freistil/freistilbox-docs/source/tech_faq/cache_purge.md

 If you'd like to influence the cache update more directly, use the [Purge module](http://drupal.org/project/purge).
 It works together with the Cache Expiration module, can be triggered by drush and can even be extendend by using the Rules module.

 Configuration is straight forward, just set "Proxy Url" on `admin/config/development/performance/purge` to "http://cXXv.freistilbox.net:80" (make sure to replace "cXXv" with the correct cluster number, e.g. "c42v").

-Alternatively, you can use the [Varnish module](http://drupal.org/project/varnish).
-Please contact our Help Center to get the necessary configuration details.

 ## Manually